twilio/programmable-asset-tracker/README.md

 - or using `--use-directives <path_to_json_file>` option, where the json file contains the variables with the values.

 Variables:
-- `CLOUD_REST_API_URL` - Cloud REST API URL.
-Mandatory.
-Has no default.
-- `DEFAULT_LOG_LEVEL` - Logging level ("ERROR", "INFO", "DEBUG") on Imp-Agent/Device after the Imp firmware is deployed.
+- `LOGGER_LEVEL` - Logging level ("ERROR", "INFO", "DEBUG") on Imp-Agent/Device after the Imp firmware is deployed.
 Optional.
 Default: "INFO".
-- TBD

 ### User-Defined Environment Variables ###